facebook/docusaurus/docs/guides-search.md

 ### Disabling the Search Bar

 To disable the search bar, comment out (recommended) or delete the `algolia` section in the `siteConfig.js` file.

+Also, if you have customized the location of the search bar in `headerLinks`, set `search: false`.